siddjain/cricket/README.md

 >>> t.calculate(scores.en, scores.nz)
 (0.0034365662488090296, 1.4083674421052884e-08)
 ```
 so its less than 1% as I had thought and about 0.3%.
 Rare but not so rare as to be a black swan event.
-A black swan event has 1 in a million chances to happen.
+A black swan event has 1 in a million chances or less to happen.

 If we assume all teams are more or less equally good, we can approximate the pdf much better as suddenly a lot more data points are available.
 If we do that we get: